Benchmarking Advantage and D-Wave 2000Q quantum annealers with exact cover problems

 \section{Results}

 In this section, we present the benchmark results for \Advantage and \TWOOOQ.
 We first consider small and intermediate exact cover problems with 30--40 logical qubits and almost full connectivity, with a focus on comparing different embeddings and annealing times.
 Then, we proceed to large exact cover problems with up to 120 logical qubits, with a focus on the success rate and the time that it takes the QPUs to solve the problems.
+We note that all considered problem sizes, although large for current quantum annealers, are still small for classical solvers and can be solved within a few minutes using for instance a linear programming solver.
 For the sake of completeness, we also present results for tail assignment problems with $\lambda\neq0$ (cf.~\equref{eq:TailAssignmentBQM}) in Appendix~\ref{app:lambda}.